face-orm/face-parser/README.md

 Face Parser
 ===========

-Advanced tools to write performant parser with php.
+Tool to help to create a parser with php.
+Originally built to parse FQL queries.